samlaubscher/Stellar-Drift-Game-M2/README.md

 #### An interactive and challenging 3D space themed mini game, built using vanilla javascript!

-This project is a responsive and dynamic front end website, demonstrating an ability to effectively impliment the use of multiple programming languages.
+This project is a responsive and dynamic front end website, demonstrating an ability to effectively understand and impliment the use of multiple programming languages.

 ##### This project will be submitted for my Interactive Frontend Development project on my Full Stack Software Development course.
 </div>